What is Ascending Triangle?

 - It does not require any hardcore practice to identify this pattern.
 It can be easily identified.
 Also, the breakout is very clearly seen.

-- It provides traders an opportunity to create short-term trades inside the bounds of the pattern.
-Again, this is possible because of the medium-term life of the pattern.
+- It allows traders to create short-term trades inside the bounds of the pattern.
+But, again, this is possible because of the medium-term life of the pattern.

 Drawbacks

-- There is no assurance that the price may not go sideways and that too for a longer period; it can also result in a downtrend.
+- There is no assurance that the price may not go sideways, and that too for a more extended period; it can also result in a downtrend.

 Conclusion